 - 5.6.1.
 All residents are required to submit residency monitoring documentation at the following predetermined intervals: - Clinical residents (Avian, Herpetology, Small Mammal, Zoo Health Management) are required to submit documentation at 3 months and then 6 months, and every 6 months thereafter through the residency (3-3-6-6-6-6 frequency). - Non-clinical residents (Wildlife Population Health) are required to submit documentation at 6 months, then 12 months, and every 12 months thereafter through the residency (6-6-12-12 frequency). - 5.6.2.
-The documentation to be submitted to the Education and Residency Committee by the resident, after verification and approval by the Resident Supervisor, includes the following: - Case and Activity Log: An Excel document including various logs, such as Medical and Surgical Case Log, Procedure Log, Residency Activity Log, as determined by the specialty.
-To be filled out and updated continuously throughout the entire residency period. - Resident Progress Report: A form recording the residency progress statistically.
+The documentation to be submitted to the Education and Residency Committee Chair in charge of residents (eczm.edcom@gmail.com) by the resident, after verification and approval by the Supervisor, includes the following: - Case and Activity Log: An Excel document including various logs, such as Medical and Surgical Case Log, Procedure Log, Residency Activity Log, as determined by the specialty.
+To be filled out and updated continuously throughout the entire residency period.
+For the case log a case is defined as an animal or a group of animals of the same species managed by the resident, supervisor, or a colleague.
+The case should be of a procedure / intervention in line with the level of competency that can be expected from a resident.
+Revisits for the same case should not be included as new cases, while a different procedure on the same animal can be regarded as a new case.
+Each case log is the result of a personal work.
+Residents may work on cases together, but only one may serve as a primary clinician on the case log, unless distinct responsibilities are acknowledged by the supervisor(s).
+The other resident(s) may use the same case as secondary clinician as long as it remains the result of personal work (no copypaste = plagiarism).

+- Resident Progress Report: A form recording the residency progress statistically.
 This serves as evaluation form of the Case and Activity Log for the reviewer of the Education and Residency Committee. - Supervisor Progress Report: Written by the supervisor, documenting and commenting on the performance and progress of the resident.
-This may be discussed with the resident prior to submission if the supervisor wishes. - Other Specialty Reports: Some specialties require additional reports which can be found in Policies and Procedures: Part 2.
+This may be discussed with the resident prior to submission if the supervisor wishes.
+Additionally, minutes of the (at least) biannual resident and supervisor meetings have to be submitted. - Other Specialty Reports: Some specialties require additional reports which can be found in Policies and Procedures: Part 2.